-The department heads are responsible in identifying individuals to serve as the lab manager for each teaching laboratory within their departments, and the responsible parties are fulfilling their stated responsibilities.
+The department heads are responsible for identifying individuals to serve as the lab manager for each teaching laboratory within their departments, and the responsible parties are fulfilling their stated responsibilities.

 e.
-Faculty member, Principle Investigator, or Laboratory Manager The individual is responsible for the safety of people working in his or her laboratory.
-The responsibility includes compliance with the procedures specified in the Laboratory Safety Manual, establishing laboratory specific operating procedure and policy, and identifying and managing potential future hazards.
+Faculty, Principle Investigator, or Laboratory Manager

+The individual is responsible for the safety of the people working in his or her laboratory.
+The responsibility includes compliance with the procedures specified in the LaboratorySafety Manual, establishing laboratory specific operating procedures and policy, and identifying and managing potential future hazards.

 f.
-Students, laboratory personnel and Visitors
+Students, laboratory personnel and visitors